DesBasito/DesBasito/README.md

 # Hi there!
 I'm Abu 👋

 ## About Me
-Java Backend Developer from Bishkek, Kyrgyzstan 🇰🇬
+Java Backend Developer from Bishkek,
 Building scalable web applications and leading development teams